evandisoft/RedOnion/RedOnion.ROS/README.md

 Every named argument actually passed is also accessible as a variable under the name specified in the definition.
-Arguments not provided will have the value of `null`.
+Arguments not provided will have the value `null`.

 ```
 def sum